andreaskaempf/adventofcode2021/README.md

     by recursively collapsing inner pairs of numbers).
 For Part 2, find the pair of input lines which, when added together and "reduced", yield the highest magnitude (*hard*).
+* **Day 19** (Go): Match up 3-dimensional cubes in space, adjusting x,y,z offset and also rotation along any 3 axes, so that at least 12 points in the each pair of cubes line up exactly.
+Then, calculate the maximum distance between the cubes (*hard*).

 To compile and run a Go program
 * Change into the directory with the program